What is THC Free CBD?

 Much of the concern around using any kind of CBD stems from its association with cannabis—and more specifically, THC.
 While THC and CBD are both plant compounds derived from cannabis, they are fundamentally different compounds that behave differently in the human body.
 Yet even the mere proximity of the two may be cause for hesitation when considering using CBD.

 Some of us have jobs that may require random drug testing, while others may hold personal objections to introducing THC into their bodies.
 Whatever the reason, it’s perfectly logical to want CBD products that are THC free.

 Many may assume that all CBD products are naturally THC Free, but the truth is a bit more complicated.
 For those concerned about accidentally ingesting any trace amounts of THC, it pays to learn which CBD products are free from THC, and what “THC free” actually means.

 Try our new THC Free* CBD Products

 With consideration and concern for those people who desire CBD products minus any amount of THC, pioneering hemp company Elixinol has released a whole new line of THC Free* CBD products.
-Ranging from topicals (like muscle balm), to THC Free* gummies that help improve sleep, to high-quality THC Free* CBD oil for everyday use, these THC Free* CBD products are the result of scientific research, precise manufacturing, and the most exacting third-party lab testing to ensure quality control.
+Ranging from topicals like our THC Free* Recovery Balm, to THC Free* gummies that help improve sleep, to high-quality THC Free* CBD oil for everyday use, these THC Free* CBD products are the result of scientific research, precise manufacturing, and the most exacting third-party lab testing to ensure quality control.

 Elixinol’s new THC Free* products give you all the benefits of CBD without any of the fear or anxiety that may come when dealing with even the remotest possibility of introducing unwanted THC into your system.
 Using the latest technology and paying careful attention to quality control and third-party lab testing, Elixinol’s THC Free* CBD products grant users greater peace of mind on their wellness journey.